 Not in compliance with Section 6.1;

-Not able to adequately protect the water quality of the waters of the State, as determined by the Regional Water Board after considering any input from the local agency.
+Not able to adequately protect the water quality of the waters of the state, as determined by the Regional Water Board after considering any input from the local agency.
 A Regional Water Board may require the submission of a report of waste discharge to receive Region specific waste discharge requirements or waiver of waste discharge requirements so as to be protective.

 Existing OWTS currently under waste discharge requirements or individual waiver of waste discharge requirements will remain under those orders until notified in writing by the appropriate Regional Water Board that they are covered under this Policy.